-Your pitch to the editor should help the editor rapidly assess your proposal and determine whether they can obtain a review copy for you.
-When proposing a book to an editor, ensure you include the name of the book, the author, the publication date, the name of the publisher, and a link to the book on the publisher's website.
-Next, include a description of why the book is of interest to that journal's audience.
-Finally, you should also include why you are qualified to review the book.
+Your pitch to the editor should help them rapidly assess your proposal and determine whether they can obtain a review copy for you.
+You should also include why you are qualified to review the book.
 In many cases, serving as an officer or noncommissioned officer in a given field is sufficient.
 If you have additional expertise-like related education, operational assignments, or previous publications-flag those for the editors in writing or an attached resume to strengthen your case as the right person to review the book.
-In all, a pitch to an editor might look like:
+In all, a pitch to an editor might look like this: